 About this Case Study

-Understanding and solving problems well requires focus and depth of thought.
-Yet, unless we are mindful our lives of IMs, notifications, emails and meetings don’t afford either.
+To understand and solve problems well requires focus and depth of thought.
+Yet, unless mindful, our lives of IMs, notifications, emails and meetings don’t afford either.
 Breaking habits that fragment and splinter our time takes significant effort.
-Focus is a muscle, not a switch; from conscious exercise comes better work and greater satisfaction.
+Focus is a muscle, not a switch; from conscious exercise come both better work and greater satisfaction.

 Simon will share his experience in practicing depth as a designer.
 These learnings will arm you with plans for (re)discovering the benefits of focus and depth.